 What should you look for in an Xbox One controller?

-- Wired or Wireless: Traditionally, the go-to option for most gamers is a wireless remote.
+- Wired or Wireless: Traditionally, the go-to option for most gamers is a wireless controller.
 They’re included in every purchase of a console and are just downright convenient.
-You can play from anywhere in the room without having to worry about tripping over a cord.
+You can play from anywhere in the room without worrying about tripping over a cord.
 However, there’s still plenty to consider with their wired counterparts.
-Because a wired remote needs to be plugged into the console, there’s a constant surge of battery life that keeps your device speedy and powerful for the entire time.
+Because a wired remote needs to be plugged into the console, there’s a constant surge of battery life that keeps your device speedy and powerful for the entire gaming session.

-- Pro or Standard: Another key factor to consider when making your selection is whether you’re interested in a standard gaming device or a competitive one.
+- Pro or Standard: Another key factor to consider is whether you’re interested in a standard gaming device or a competitive one.
 Gamers who enjoy the thrill of high-speed gaming are keen on professional controllers because they utilize additional buttons that act as shortcuts to their favorite necessary functions.
-This greatly reduces the amount of time and travel that it would have normally taken with a standard remote.
+This greatly reduces the time and travel it would have normally taken with a standard remote.
 Standard options, on the other hand, are what you know and love.
 There’s minimal fuss and fast gameplay as long as you’re quick off the trigger.

 - Design Comfort: Lastly, it’s important to consider a controller that rests easily in your hands, ensuring that it doesn’t feel like it’s cutting through your thumbs after a few hours of gameplay.
-Solid remote options should provide you with ample comfort by means of rubberized handles rather than hard plastic ones.
-Rubberized handles are shock-absorbent and anti-slip—an always-appreciated factor when your palms won’t stop sweating.
+Solid controller options should provide you with ample comfort by means of rubberized handles rather than hard plastic ones.
+Rubberized handles are shock-absorbent and anti-slip—an appreciated factor when your palms won’t stop sweating.

 Are the bells and whistles worth it?

 Well, yes and no—and here’s why.
-Before making their purchase, every gamer should ask themselves, “What kind of gamer am I?”
-If they’re the type who lives and breathes serious gaming or who daydreams about becoming the next beloved video game streamer, then a controller with a competitive edge is worth seeking out.
-This isn’t to say that standard gamers aren’t capable of understanding the secondary features that pro-level controllers contain, but they’re just that: secondary.
-If a standard gamer isn’t prepared to understand their controller front and back, then the fluff will likely just get in the way.
+Before making their purchase, every gamer should ask, “What kind of gamer am I?”
+If they’re the type who lives and breathes serious gaming or who daydreams about becoming the next beloved video game streamer, then a controller that grants you a competitive edge is worth seeking out.
+This isn’t to say that casual gamers aren’t capable of understanding the secondary features that pro-level controllers contain, but they’re just that—secondary.
+If a casual gamer isn’t prepared to fully understand and utilize their controller front and back, then the fluff will likely just get in the way.

 Microsoft Xbox Core Controller